gromacstutorials/gromacstutorials.github.io/docs/sphinx/source/tutorials/level1/protein-in-electrolyte.rst

 .. container:: figurelegend

-    Protein solvated in water.
+    Figure: Protein solvated in water.
 On the left, only the water molecules that are near the protein are represented.
 On the right, the entire system is shown.
     Water molecules are represented as red and white sticks, and ions are represented as spheres.